VikramPochampally/julien.tiron-silabs.com/README.md

 ff03::fc All MPL Forwarders Address (Realm-Local) [RFC7731]
 ```

-All you need to do to send a multicast packet through the network is to have several node in the network listening to a port number and from another node send a packet using one of the addresses above.
+All you need to send a multicast packet through the network is to have several nodes listening to a port number and from another node send a packet using one of the addresses above.

 ## Going Further in the Silicon Labs Wi-SUN Stack